wellcometrust/reach/policytool/refparse/algo_evaluation/evaluation.md

 ### Evaluation Score
 - We predict the matches for each of the 20,000 references returning a list of the reference ids that the references was found to match to (or None if no match was found).
-- We find the F1 score of these actual and predicted lists.
+- Our final evaluation score is the F1 score of these actual and predicted lists.
 - We also record whether the match found was correct or not, which can be found by comparing the uber ids of the reference and it's match.
 Thus we also return a classification report and the frequency table of match types.

 ### Evaluation Thresholds